youpeng88/tower_game/README.md

     1-19-16 12:00pm: user input name (new window), display top 10 high score, goes back to start menu 1-19-16 (12:16pm): Zach's recent changes merged (life bar with number) 1-19-16(1:06pm): added level of difficulty menu after you select start game and can go back to main menu after that if you select back
+    1-19-16(2:31pm): added sidebar icon for score, addeed highscore display on main menu (click to go back to main menu)

 #Latest Change by Zach:
     12:41 AM: Modified Enemies.point_at_base function such that all enemies now target base